lindavr/Docs/readme2.md

 ## Get started with fork-based contributions

 As mentioned earlier, if you are making large contributions or are a Microsoft employee, you will need to make your contributions via a GitHub fork.

-If you're unfamiliar with Git, you may want to review some of the resources provided in the [Resources](#resources) section below.
+If you're familiar with Git, you may want to just jump to the [Quickstart](#quickstart) section below.
+If you're unfamiliar with Git, you may want to review some of the resources provided in the [Resources](#resources) section below before beginning, then begin at the [Step-by-step](#step-by-step) section.

-### Quickstart
+#### Quickstart
 Once you've configured your GitHub account, installed a client Git tool (such as [Git Bash](https://git-scm.com/downloads)), and created your own fork of the repository, you can used the following general steps to start contributing to this repo:

 1.Clone the repository:

     git clone https://github.com/Microsoft/IntuneDocs.git

-2.Create a branch for your local work.
+2.Create a branch for your local work. **Note:** We recommend that you create local working branches that target a specific scope of change.
+Each branch should be limited to a single concept/article both to streamline work flow and reduce the possibility of merge conflicts.
 3.Edit the Markdown files using your favorite Markdown editor.
 4 Commit and push your changes back up to your forked repository: